We are an independent, nonprofit publication reporting on solution-driven urban activism to ignite networks of action in cities around the world.

 EDITORIAL INDEPENDENCE POLICY

-We are grateful to the foundations and people who make our work possible, and readers like you.
+We are grateful to the people who make our work possible, and readers like you.
 Specially, we’d like to thank The Puffin Foundation for their support of this project.

 Logo The Puffin Foundation